 HD Media Company, LLC, a company made up of area investors and headed up by managing partner Doug Reynolds, purchased The Herald-Dispatch on July 12, 2013.
 Providing corporate oversight of HD Media LLC is a board of managers.
 The board includes Doug Reynolds, a Huntington area businessman and a former state delegate; Charleston attorney Marvin Masters; Charleston area businessman Douglas V. Skaff; and Clayton Fitzsimmons.

-HD Media owns several newspapers in West Virginia, including The Herald-Dispatch in Huntington, the Charleston Gazette-Mail, the Wayne County News, the Putnam Herald, the Williamson Daily News, the Logan Banner, the Coal Valley News in Boone County and the Independent Herald in Wyoming County.
+HD Media owns several newspapers in West Virginia, including The Herald-Dispatch in Huntington, the Charleston Gazette-Mail, the Wayne County News, the Putnam Herald, the Williamson Daily News, the Logan Banner and the Coal Valley News in Boone County, the Lincoln Journal and the Lincoln Sentinel.

 The Herald-Dispatch celebrated its 100th anniversary in 2009.